Deepali: The determination to dance to her own tune

 Sanket plans to fund his college tuition with money he earns from private performances and prize monies.
 A humble school boy, once denied his basic right to education, he is today a young adult filled with hope, determination and the skill to be a positive contributor to his family and society.

-Sanket is an example of how children can change their world if given the right tools and opportunities.
+Sanket is an example of how adolescents can change their world if given the right tools and opportunities.

 Eighteen year old Samirul Shaikh lives in a family of four, including his parents and a younger brother.
 His mother works as a housekeeper and his father, a daily wage labourer.
 Given the nature of his father’s job, Samirul spent most of his life migrating from one construction site to another.